axalix/boggle/README.md

 ### "api" service

-It is a backend service, built with as [API-only Rails app](https://guides.rubyonrails.org/api_app.html) With this command `rails new boggle --api -O --skip-test --skip-action-mailer --skip-active-record`
+It is a backend service, built as [API-only Rails app](https://guides.rubyonrails.org/api_app.html) with this command `rails new boggle --api -O --skip-test --skip-action-mailer --skip-active-record`

 Testing tool `Rspec` was installed separately.